The A_f condition and relative conormal spaces for functions with non-vanishing derivative: Relative Conormal Spaces

-We will also use the join operation, which we now describe.
-Given a point $P$ of projective space $\mathbb{P}^m$ and a subset $S$ of projective space distinct from the point, the {\it join} of $P$ and $S$ consists of the set of points on all lines joining $P$ and the points of $S$.
-If $P$ is a point of $S$, then the operation is still well defined; one merely takes the join of $P$ and $S-P$, then takes the closure of this set.
-It is easy to see that if $S$ is an analytic set and $P$ lies in $S$, then the join contains the tangent cone to $S$ at $P$.
-If $S$ is analytic, then so is the join, for we can view the join as the inverse image of the projection of $S$ to $\mathbb{P}^{m-1}$ from the point $P$.
-We denote the join of $P$ and $S$ by $P*S$.
+Consider $\rm{(ii)}$.
+By Lemma 2.6 in \cite{Massey2} (see also the proof of Thm.\ \ref{conormal fiber} below) it follows that $\pi (E_{\tilde{f}}) \subset C(X,f)$.
+But $E_{\tilde{f}}$ is supported over points $(x,w_{x})$ for which $w_x = d\tilde{f}(x)$ where $w_x$ is a conormal at $x$.
+But by hypothesis $w_x = d\tilde{f}(x)$ can happen only over singular points of $X$, which proves the claim. \end{proof} We will also use the join operation, which we now describe.
+Given a point $a$ of projective space $\mathbb{P}^{m-1}$ and a subset $V$ of $\mathbb{P}^{m-1}$ distinct from the point, the {\it join} of $a$ and $V$ consists of the set of points on all lines joining $a$ and the points of $V$.
+If $a$ is a point of $V$ and $V \neq a$, then the operation is still well defined; one merely takes the join of $a$ and $V-a$, and then takes the closure of this set.
+It is easy to see that if $V$ is an analytic set and $a$ lies in $V$, then the join contains the tangent cone to $V$ at $a$.
+If $V$ is analytic, then so is the join, for we can view the join as the inverse image of the projection of $V-a$ to $\mathbb{P}^{m-2}$ from the point $a$.
+We denote the join of $a$ and $V$ by $a*V$.